 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following, as applicable, the cost principles in OMB Circular A-122, Cost Principles for Non-Profit Organizations or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowed or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowed or are limited as to reimbursement.
 The schedule of expenditures of federal awards is based upon information provided by the various funding sources to GPLC and other information available at the time this schedule was prepared.
-For the year ended June 30, 2016, GPLC did not elect to use the 10% de minimus indirect cost rate as allowed under the Uniform Guidance.
+For the year ended June 30, 2017, GPLC did not elect to use the 10% de minimis indirect cost rate as allowed under the Uniform Guidance.